-- ◆ Current Vacation Rental definition: "Vacation rental" means a single-family dwelling, duplex or triplex which is rented or available for rent for a period of less than 30 days, such as by the day or week.
+- Current Vacation Rental definition: "Vacation rental" means a single-family dwelling, duplex or triplex which is rented or available for rent for a period of less than 30 days, such as by the day or week.
 The dwelling may consist of individual units or be in a contiguous form to be considered a vacation rental dwelling, however, each individual unit is to be considered separately for licensing and regulation purposes.
-A home which is listed with an agent as a vacation rental, advertised, available by referral, word of mouth, commendation and reputation are some of, but not limited to, the ways of identifying a vacation rental." - ◆ Recommend ordinance to create a change in the code for vacation rentals that establishes a minimum daily tax amount if no fees are reported.
-If property is owned by a non-resident individual, and is visited by different vehicles over the course of a month, it may be a vacation rental and required to have a license and pay a vacation rental tax.
+A home which is listed with an agent as a vacation rental, advertised, available by referral, word of mouth, commendation and reputation are some of, but not limited to, the ways of identifying a vacation rental." - Recommend an ordinance change to create code for vacation rentals that establishes a process for identifying vacation rentals operating without a license.
+If property is owned by a non-resident, and is visited by different vehicles over the course of a month, and this pattern is repeated for more than three months and can be documented by photo evidence of different vehicles, it shall be considered a vacation rental and required to have a license and pay a vacation rental tax.
 Add a new definition for "compensation" to include non-cash exchanges of value.
-The minimum daily tax should be high enough to encourage collection and payment of taxes due the city.
-Recommend a \$30 a day fee in-lieu-of a tax when there is no documented exchange of value. - ♦ When vacation rentals are used by the owner or other family members, it is very difficult for code enforcement staff to differentiate between renters and owners when they see VR violations. - ◆ Recommend an ordinance change that states, "when a property owner elects to rent their property, they are agreeing to abide by all the vacation rental conditions and restrictions when they and family and friends are using the property".
-Recommend this be included in the 2018 license application and made effective Jan 1, 2018. - ◆ VR properties need to have a house number visible from the street. - ◆ Recommend that all VR properties have an easy to read house number from the street and that this requirement be included in the regular inspection process.
+The minimum fee in-lieu-of a tax should be high enough to encourage collection and payment of taxes due the city.
+Recommend a \$30 a day fee in-lieu-of a tax when there is no documented exchange of value.
+Part of the rational here is the city council has an interest in regulating traffic, parking, trash and recycling cans, noise, and other activities inconsistent with a Yachats residential neighborhood. - ✦ Recommend an effective date of Jan.
+1, 2018. - When vacation rentals are used by the owner or other family members, it is very difficult for code enforcement staff to differentiate between renters and owners when they see VR violations. - Recommend an ordinance change that states, "when a property owner elects to rent their property, they are agreeing to abide by all the vacation rental conditions and restrictions when they and family and friends are using the property". - ◆ Recommend this be included in the 2018 license application and made effective Jan 1, 2018. - ◆ VR properties need to have a house number visible from the street. - Recommend that all VR properties have an easy to read house number from the street and that this requirement be included in the regular inspection process. - Recommend an effective date of Nov.
+1, 2017.